 In exchange, the students provide an invaluable service to our clients and citizens of Montgomery County.
 We serve over 100 clients each year, thus removing barriers to employment, housing, licensing and other critical needs that will lead to productive citizenship and reduced recidivism.

-If you or someone you know had a juvenile delinquency or adult criminal case that is now closed, we may be able to help.
+If you or someone you know had a juvenile delinquency or adult criminal case that is now closed (fine and fees, if assessed, have been paid), we may be able to help.

-This clinic is available to clients who were represented by the Montgomery County Public Defender Office on the case(s) they wish to have expunged.
-Clients must continue to meet financial qualifications for Public Defender services.
+The Clinic is only available to clients who were represented by the Montgomery County Public Defender Office on the case(s) they wish to have expunged or sealed.

-In the clinic, clients meet one-on-one with trained volunteers who are supervised by staff and attorneys in the Public Defender Office.
+In the Clinic, clients meet one-on-one with trained volunteers who are supervised by staff and attorneys in the Public Defender Office.
 In the meeting, we provide a summary of each client’s Pennsylvania criminal case history and discuss options for clearing the record.
-In many cases, we can file and submit all necessary paperwork for expungement of a record.
-In cases where criminal record expungement is not allowed by law, we discuss options and provide resources for additional assistance.
+In many cases, we can file and submit all necessary paperwork for expungement or sealing of a record.
+In cases where criminal record expungement and/or sealing is not allowed by law, we discuss options and provide resources for additional assistance.